Why Am I Depressed?

 What Should I Do?

-It can be tempting to try to battle depression on your own and without outside intervention, however you deserve to have guidance and support!
+It can be tempting to handle depression alone, but you deserve guidance and support.

-If you are feeling depressed to the point of suicidal, the National Suicide Prevention Lifeline can put you in touch with someone immediately by calling 1-800-273-8255, or go to your nearest hospital emergency room.
+If you feel suicidal, call the National Suicide Prevention Lifeline at 1-800-273-8255 or go to your nearest hospital.

-If you are feeling depressed and you are not in immediate danger, book an appointment with a therapist.
-They can assess you and help you create a plan to tackle depression, and can refer you to other mental health professionals if needed.
-Finding a therapist is more convenient and accessible than ever as most are offering telehealth options.
-You can even find a therapist outside of your own state!
+If you are not in immediate danger, book an appointment with a therapist.
+They can assess your situation, create a plan, and refer you to other professionals if needed.
+Telehealth makes therapy convenient, even across state lines.

-By asking yourself “why am I depressed?” you have already taken an important first step, so take some time to care for yourself and open up to a loved one and a professional.
+By asking, “Why am I depressed?” you have taken an important first step.
+Take time to care for yourself, and open up to a loved one or professional.

-If you have any questions, or for clients hoping to take their intimate lives to the next level through personalized sessions on YOUR terms, learn more about our Text Therapy Program.
+For clients who want to improve their intimate lives through personalized sessions, learn more about our Text Therapy Program.

 About Life Coaching and Therapy